-- 1. The hearing officer shall cause all hearings to be electronically recorded. - The hearing officer may allow a hearing, or any portion of the hearing, to be conducted in real time by telephone or other electronic means.
+- 1. The hearing officer shall cause all hearings to be electronically recorded. - 2.
+The hearing officer may allow a hearing, or any portion of the hearing, to be conducted in real time by telephone or other electronic means.
 If a party is appearing by telephone, the party must provide actual copies of the exhibits to be offered into evidence at the hearing to the hearing officer when the prehearing statement is filed. - 3.
 The hearing officer shall administer oaths to all witnesses at hearing.
 The hearing officer may question any witness. - 4.
-The hearing, including testimony and exhibits, shall be open to the public unless otherwise ordered by the hearing officer in accordance with a specific provision of law.

-- Reports and other information that would otherwise be confidential pursuant to Subsections 12-43.3-202(1)(d) and 12-43.4-202(2)(d), C.R.S., may be introduced as exhibits at hearing.
-Such exhibits shall not be sealed from public inspection unless confidential pursuant to a provision of law other than Subsections 12-43.3-202(1)(d) or 12-43.4-202(2)(d), C.R.S. - b.
-Any party may move the hearing officer to seal an exhibit or order other appropriate relief if necessary to safeguard the confidentiality of evidence, if such evidence is confidential pursuant to a specific provision of law other than Subsections 12-43.3-202(1)(d) or 12-43.4-202(2)(d), C.R.S.
+The hearing, including testimony and exhibits, shall be open to the public unless otherwise ordered by the hearing officer in accordance with a specific provision of law. - a.
+Reports and other information that would otherwise be confidential pursuant to Subsection 12-43.4-202(2)(d), C.R.S., may be introduced as exhibits at hearing.
+Such exhibits shall not be sealed from public inspection unless confidential pursuant to a provision of law other than Subsection 12-43.4-202(2)(d), C.R.S. - b.
+Any party may move the hearing officer to seal an exhibit or order other appropriate relief if necessary to safeguard the confidentiality of evidence, if such evidence is confidential pursuant to specific provision of law other than Subsection 12-43.4-202(2)(d), C.R.S.